 The Issuer's SPT relating to any Sustainability-Linked Notes issued under the Programme will be aimed at reducing the Group's direct greenhouse gas emissions intensity measured in tCO2e/MWh.
 The SPT would therefore be uniquely tailored to the Group's business, operations and capabilities, and it does not easily lend itself to benchmarking against similar sustainability performance targets, and the related performance, of other issuers.
-No assurance is or can be given to investors by the Issuer, the Arrangers, the Dealers, any second-party opinion providers or any Assurance Providers (as defined in Condition 4.5) that any Sustainability-Linked Notes issued under the Programme will meet any or all investor expectations regarding such Notes or any SPT of the Group qualifying as "sustainability-linked" or that any adverse environmental, social and/or other impacts will not occur in connection with the Issuer striving to achieve any SPT or the use of the net proceeds from the offering of any Sustainability-Linked Notes issued under the Programme.
+No assurance is or can be given to investors by the Issuer, the Arrangers, the Dealers, any second-party opinion providers or any Assurance Providers (as defined in Condition 4.5) that any Sustainability-Linked Notes issued under the Programme will meet any or all investor expectations regarding such Notes or any SPT of the Group qualifying as "sustainable" or "sustainability-linked" or that any adverse environmental, social and/or other impacts will not occur in connection with the Issuer striving to achieve any SPT or the use of the net proceeds from the offering of any Sustainability-Linked Notes issued under the Programme.

-The ČEZ Group has signed a commitment letter to the business ambition for 1.5 degrees centigrade C3 and has defined interim and long-term targets to reach net-zero by no later than 2050.
+The ČEZ Group has signed a commitment letter to the business ambition for 1.5 degrees centigrade C3 and has defined interim and long-term targets to reach net-zero by no later than 2040.
 Currently, the Issuer has set net-zero science-based interim emission reduction targets in line with well below 2 degrees centigrade.
-These targets have been submitted for approval to the Science Based Targets initiative ("SBTi"), however there can be no assurance that SBTi approval in respect of such targets may be obtained.

-Investors should refer to the Issuer's website and the Sustainability-Linked Financing Framework (as defined and further described in the section of the Base Prospectus entitled "Sustainability-Linked Financing Framework" below) for further information.
+Investors should refer to the Issuer's website and the Sustainable Financing Framework (as defined and further described in "Sustainable Financing Framework" below) for further information.